YottaDB/YDBDoc/MessageRecovery/errors.rst

 JOBPARNUM, The value of this job parameter must be an integer

-Compile Time Error: This indicates that a JOB command specified a valid jobparameter but it did not assign an integer value, which is required.
+Compile Time Error: This indicates that a JOB command specified a valid job parameter but it did not assign an integer value, which is required.

-Action: Verify that the jobparameter has an integer literal argument and not a string or variable argument.
+Action: Verify that the job parameter has an integer literal argument and not a string or variable argument.

 ------------------------
 JOBPARSTR